BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Dealing with wind, waves and currents

-On Bonaire, the wind is often strong, especially in the afternoon.
+On Bonaire, the wind is often strong.

 • When planning your trip, keep in mind wind direction and force